Skip Navigation

 (ii)if the notice relates to the fast track or multi-track, at least 28 days, after the date when it is deemed to be served on the party in question.

-(7A)If a claim is a claim to which rule 26.2A applies and a party does not comply with the notice
+(9)If a claim is a claim to which rule 26.3 applies and a party does not comply with the notice

-(a) the court will serve a further notice on that party, requiring them to comply within 7 days; and
+(a) the court shall serve a further notice on that party, requiring them to comply within 7 days; and

-(b) if that party fails to comply with the notice served under subparagraph (a), the party’s statement of case will be struck out without further order of the court.
+(b) if that party fails to comply with the notice served under subparagraph (a), the party’s statement of case shall be struck out without further order of the court.

 (a) an order for directions;